07:15

 Cavan mounted a map of his territory on a board.
 It was old school, but he could see more about his new area.
 He put coloured pins in the board to denote different customer types.
 That quickly showed the towns and cities he would need to spent more time.

 Everywhere was a drive, so he plumped for a central point.
 Home base became Lancaster.
-He could get to Teeside, the M62 corridor, the Scottish central belt and Aberdeen was a pain, but driveable.
+He could get to Teesside, the M62 corridor, the Scottish central belt and Aberdeen was a pain, but driveable.

 He spent three nights a week in hotels.
 He used cashback and booking apps which yielded a significant amount of reward points.
 He changed credit cards which added to his rewards.
 Being away from home for so much time meant his living bills were negligible.
 Gas and electricity cost very little.
 He bought food when he was at home over weekends.
 Anyone who wanted him used his company mobile.
 Cavan was stashing cash like fury.